eper-io/tig/readme.md

 - Querying is done using DNS.
 This can be a list of A or CNAME records.

 - A K8S headless service can expose the addresses of all active pods.

+- A K8S headless service has a different local .internal name.
+We use InsecureSkipVerify=true for these cluster local calls over the external TLS API.

 - We forward requests to all active pods.